mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Outcome

 Successfully automated Linux backup tasks using Bash scripting and cron jobs.
 I learned how scheduled tasks help reduce manual work and improve server administration efficiency.

+## Session 4a – Docker

+### Objectives

+- Installed Docker on Ubuntu.
+- Verified the Docker installation.
+- Executed the `hello-world` container.

+### Docker Installation

+I installed Docker on my Ubuntu virtual machine and verified the installation using the Docker version command.

+**Screenshot:** Docker installation verified.

+### Running the Hello World Container

+I executed the `hello-world` container to confirm that Docker was working correctly.

+**Screenshot:** Hello World container executed successfully.

+### Outcome

+Successfully installed Docker and verified that containers could run correctly.
+This provided practical experience with container-based applications and Docker fundamentals.